john9francis/pointers/memory-allocation.md

 # Dynamic memory allocation

 In C++, we use pointers to control where our variables are stored in memory.
-This is different from a language like python where all that work is done behind the scenes.

 # Stack vs. Heap Memory